estan/mkgraph/README.md

     Generates a uniformly distributed cluster of points where

-      npoints   is the number of points in the cluster, x,y       is the position of the area to contain the points, width     is the width of the area to contain the points, height    is the height of the area to contain the points.
+      npoints   is the number of points in the cluster, x,y       is the top left position of the area to contain the points, width     is the width of the area to contain the points, height    is the height of the area to contain the points.